rgb-master-team/RGBMaster/README.md

 <a name="todos"></a>
 ## TODOs
 - General
-  - [ ] Design a simple but nice looking UI
+  - [x] Design a simple but nice looking UI
-  - [ ] Allow selection of the discovered devices in the area
+  - [x] Allow selection of the discovered devices in the area
   - [ ] Change synchronisation model to the bulbs to an async (currently Razer's `Colore` library asynchronously sets the colour, but we set the bulbs colours with messages sent through sockets synchronously)
+- Dominant/Cursor effects
-  - [ ] Add calculation of RGB values for the dominant or average sound in the host system
+  - [x] Add calculation of RGB values for the dominant or average sound in the host system
+- Static color effect
-  - [ ] Introduce a normal color palette that allows simply syncing colours between the devices (regardless of sound in the background)
+  - [x] Introduce a normal color palette that allows simply syncing colours between the devices (regardless of sound in the background)
 - Music Mode -
   - [ ] Add configuration settings for effects (transition of the music effect - smooth or sudden, etc.)
   - [ ] Add options such as frequency/time between color changes